Business Rules and Recommended Practices

 BR-SA-10: Applications in CMS Data Centers May Not Use Some Native Email Protocols

-CMS prohibits the use of Simple Mail Transport Protocol (SMTP), Messaging Application Programming Interface (MAPI), and Internet Mail Access Protocol (IMAP) protocols by business applications within a CMS data center (this includes clouds).
+CMS prohibits the use of Messaging Application Programming Interface (MAPI) and Internet Mail Access Protocol (IMAP) protocols by business applications within a CMS data center or cloud enclave.
+Simple Mail Transport Protocol (SMTP) may be used only to connect to an Enterprise Email as a Service relay.

 To send email, applications must use message queuing or a web service to send a message through CMS internal SMTP relay servers.
 These relay servers send the outbound message via the CMS email services infrastructure (the Microsoft Exchange Web Services (EWS) protocol is permitted because it is Web Service-based).